Why New Construction Is Different

 - Skipping the pre-drywall inspection.
 This is where catastrophic issues hide.
 Inspectors have found missing insulation, wrong electrical boxes, improperly supported roof trusses, and more.

-- Over-upgrading at the design center.
+- Over-upgrading during selections.
 Emotion takes over.
-Buyers often sign upgrade addendums totaling $40k–$80k, half of which returns nothing at resale.
+Buyers often sign upgrade addendums totaling tens of thousands of dollars, half of which returns nothing at resale.

 - Closing with unfinished punch items.
 See above.
 Resolve or delay.